Agora: Trust Less and Open More in Verification for Confidential Computing: Verifying SFI (Continued)

 ------------ MODIFIED ------------ \fi Upon encountering an \vc $\tt Reg=GB$ associated with an instruction $\tt mov ~[MemAddr],Reg$, the following proof obligation must be validated:

 To verify that a memory access instruction complies with global access safety, \name checks the following rule:

 where ${\tt Addr}$ is the target of the validated memory access instruction.
-The rest of the verification process is the same as checking heap safety.

-\autoref{code:global} shows a simple example of a global memory read and its safety \vc.
+The rest of the verification process is the same as checking heap safety. \autoref{code:global} shows a simple example of a global memory read and its safety \vc.
 At \addr{3fb0}, the heap base is loaded into $\tt r12.1$.
 The next instruction and its \vc can be validated through the implication above, letting the verifier know that $\tt rcx.1$ holds the global memory base $\tt GB$.
 Eventually, a global read is performed on the address $\tt rcx.2 + \addr{8}$, which is effectively ${\tt GB} + \addr{18}$.
-This is consistent with the $\tt{GLOBAL\text{\ding{51}}}$ rule, thus verifying global access safety of this instruction.
+This is consistent with the $\tt{GLOBAL\text{\ding{51}}}$ rule, thus verifying the global access safety of this instruction.

 \if 0 The safety of stack access is largely the same as a heap access above, with a few minor differences.

 In Lucet-compiled code, the stack grows down.
 The base-stack pointer $\tt rbp$ at function start is an anchor point of its stack frame where there is an 8KB read only section above it (holding the return address and spilled arguments of the function), as well as a 4KB read and write region below it (holding the function's local variables).
 The stack pointer $\tt rsp$ is modified via instructions such as $\tt pop$ and $\tt push$ in the function.